 Soo trained as a trumpeter at The Royal Academy of Music and pursued a successful career as a freelance trumpeter with numerous orchestras and ensembles in the London area.
 She also taught as a peripatetic brass teacher for the ILEA and ran Saturday music-making workshops for children and adults at Morley College.
 Soo subsequently qualified as a music therapist and classroom music teacher, working in Merton and Lambeth within the primary, secondary and special school sectors.

 In 1991, Soo founded ‘Play-a-Round’, teaching music and drama to large numbers of young children in the Wimbledon area.
 She also ran regular sessions at The Polka Theatre and Battersea Arts Centre.
 From 1997 – 2005, Soo worked as a full-time Music Coordinator at The Priory C of E Primary School in Wimbledon and was subsequently appointed as Merton’s first Advanced Skills Teacher for Primary Music.
-In April 2005, Soo was appointed as Associate Director of Merton’s schools music service, Merton Music Foundation and is currently MMF’s Programmes Director.
+In April 2005, Soo was appointed as Associate Director of Merton’s schools music service, Merton Music Foundation and is currently MMF’s Creative Director.

 As part of this role, Soo devises, project-manages and delivers large-scale choral performance projects to KS2 pupils, which include preparing a choir of 1,200 young singers for MMF’s bi-annual ‘Music is for Life’ massed concert at The Royal Albert Hall.
 She currently directs a junior and youth choir for MMF and a small independent chamber choir.